ivonunes/plumekit/docs/mailer.md

 | `SMTP_PASSWORD` | *(unset)* | Optional; used with the username |
 | `MAIL_FROM` | `no-reply@localhost` | Default `From:` when a message omits one |

 If both `SMTP_USERNAME` and `SMTP_PASSWORD` are set, the client authenticates with `AUTH LOGIN`; otherwise it sends without authentication.

-> **Limitation: no TLS/STARTTLS.** The native SMTP client speaks **plaintext** SMTP
-> (plus optional `AUTH LOGIN`).
-It does **not** implement STARTTLS or implicit TLS,
-> so credentials and message contents are sent unencrypted.
-This is fine for a local
-> mail catcher (such as MailHog or `aiosmtpd`) or an unauthenticated relay on a
-> trusted network. **Do not** use it to submit mail directly to a provider over the
-> public internet; either put it behind a local relay that adds TLS, or use the
-> Cloudflare adapter (which talks to an HTTPS provider API).
-TLS support is a planned
+> **Warning:** The native SMTP client has no TLS/STARTTLS: it speaks **plaintext** SMTP (plus optional `AUTH LOGIN`), so credentials and message contents are sent unencrypted.
+This is fine for a local mail catcher (such as MailHog or `aiosmtpd`) or an unauthenticated relay on a trusted network. **Do not** use it to submit mail directly to a provider over the public internet; either put it behind a local relay that adds TLS, or use the Cloudflare adapter (which talks to an HTTPS provider API).
+TLS support is a planned addition.
-> addition.

 ## Cloudflare adapter

 On the Cloudflare Worker target, the mailer serialises the message to JSON and hands it to a `host_email_send` host import; the generated `worker.mjs` shim POSTs that JSON to an HTTP email provider you configure (MailChannels, Resend, SendGrid or any provider) via the `MAIL_API_URL` and `MAIL_API_KEY` bindings in `wrangler.toml`.
 The provider-neutral JSON payload looks like:

 ```json
 { "from": "...", "to": "...", "subject": "...", "text": "...", "html": "...", "replyTo": "..." }
 ```

 On the edge the send is **fire-and-forget**: the adapter conforms to the throwing protocol but never throws; the JS shim logs any provider failure rather than surfacing it back into the Wasm module.
 Design important flows (e.g. a password reset) so the request succeeds even if the provider call fails, and rely on the shim logs for delivery diagnostics.

 ## Portability at a glance